gortegam/histopath-foundation-finetune/README.md

 ## 🔬 Overview

 This project fine-tunes vision models (ResNet18 and optionally ViT) to classify colorectal histopathology patches as **Tumor (TUM)** or **Normal (NORM)**.
 It is designed to mirror real-world digital pathology workflows: dataset organization → model training → evaluation → visual interactive inference.

-This repo demonstrates:
+It demonstrates an end‑to‑end medical imaging ML workflow:

+- Dataset preprocessing
-- End-to-end deep learning training pipeline using PyTorch
+- Transfer learning with PyTorch
-- Evaluation with ROC AUC and confusion matrix outputs
+- Custom training loops
+- Model evaluation (ROC AUC 0.9956)
+- Grad‑CAM interpretability
-- Streamlit-based inference UI for clinicians and researchers
+- Streamlit inference app

-- Modular code structure suitable for extension or deployment
+This is the type of workflow used in real-world digital pathology AI pipelines (e.g., for frozen sections, tumor detection, second‑reader systems).
 ---
 # 🧠 TL;DR (For Recruiters)